 You will note in page two of ITM’s standard flyers the list of ITM advisory board members currently also found in the ITM website.

-ITM is a two-year bachelor degree program with twenty-one courses consisting a total of sixty-two to sixty-three credits.
+ITM is a two-year bachelor of science degree program with twenty-one courses consisting a total of sixty-three credits.

 Its required courses are IN312 International Trade, IN313 International Business Transactions, IN322 Global Marketing, IN323 Import/Export Regulations, and IN433 Global Sourcing.

-IC491 Senior Internship or IC492 International Trade Practicum or an ITM major elective may fulfill one of the five electives for the major.
+IC497 Senior Internship: Career Planning or IN492 International Trade Practicum or an ITM major elective may fulfill one of the four electives for the major.
+While a second credit internship can be taken at the student's discretion, it will not count toward earning the ITM degree.

-In detail, the ITM Program guide lists the courses and suggests the semesters to take them.
+The ITM Program guide lists the courses in detail and suggests the semesters to take them.

 You will note that IN312 International Trade in Semester five, your first semester with ITM, is a pre-requisite of IN323 in Semester six, your second semester with ITM, and that latter course, in turn, is a pre-requisite of IN433 in Semester seven, your third semester with ITM.
-You will have to take one before the other without exception.
+You can take them in different semesters as long as they are in sequence, i.e. you will have to take one before the other without exception, so plan your course load accordingly.

-Following are the other required liberal arts courses: two math courses, consisting of MA222 Statistical Analysis, which has an Arithmetic pre-requisite or SAT math score of at least 520, and MA311 Math Modeling, which has an Algebra pre- requisite or SAT math score of at least 560; one 200- or 300-level English course, and one foreign language course.
-The other six liberal arts courses are electives which can be taken toward earning a minor(s) that could be helpful in giving you credentials for your careers.
-We will take this up in greater detail in slide 15.
+Following are the other required liberal arts courses: two math courses, consisting of MA222 Statistical Analysis, which has a Mathematics Proficiency, MA 080 or MA 081, pre-requisite or SAT math score of at least 530 or ACT score of at least 23, and MA300 The Mathematics of Financial Life Management or MA311 Math Modeling, both of which have the same pre-requisite as MA222; one 200- or 300-level English course, and one foreign language course.
+The other six liberal arts courses are electives which can be taken toward earning one or more minor(s) that could be helpful in adding credentials without taking extra courses for your careers.
+We will take this up in greater detail in slide 21.

 See additional pertinent information of page two of the ITM program guide.

-Slide 12 – Foreign Language and Math Pre-requisites
+Slide 20 Foreign Language and Math Pre-requisites for Online Degree Students

 The following information and slide applies to online degree students:

-Since FIT currently offers only the higher level foreign language courses in the online format, your foreign language requirement may be taken face to face at FIT or at an accredited local college near you or through SUNY Empire College.
+Since FIT currently offers only a few foreign language courses in the online format, your foreign language requirement may be taken face to face at FIT or at an accredited local college near you or through SUNY Empire College.

-To earn the credits through your local college, kindly arrange for approval to take them through our registrar, Sally_White@fitnyc.edu, indicating the name of the school, its complete address, the course number, course name, and course description.
+To earn the credits through your local college, kindly arrange for approval to take them via email to [email protected], indicating the name of the college, its complete address, the course number, course name, and course description.

-Note that, if you have taken either MA222 or MA311, you can have the pre- requisites waived by our registrar or the Department of Sciences and Math if they still show up as not yet having been fulfilled.
+Note that, if you have taken MA222 and MA300 or MA311, you can have the pre- requisites to these courses waived by our registrar or the Department of Sciences and Math if they still show up in your Dars audit report as not yet having been fulfilled.
+We will take this up in greater detail starting in slide 24.

 A minor enhances a graduate’s marketability to potential employers, adding another layer of expertise to one’s credentials and helping to differentiate a candidate for a job from a competing applicant.

-Slide 16 – Liberal Arts Minors (Liberal Arts minors web page)
+Slide 22 Academic Minors (Liberal Arts and interdisciplinary minors web page)

-See website on Liberal Arts Minors with a list of courses at http://www.fitnyc.edu/liberal-arts/minors/.
+See website on Academic Minors with a list of courses at http://www.fitnyc.edu/academic-advisement/academic-minors/ or go into fitnyc.edu and search for Academic Minors.

 Watch out for courses with pre-requisites: